-- The site staff sends the ICF or ICFs to the participant in SiteVault.
+- The site staff sends the ICF or ICFs to the participant and their signatories (if additional signatories are needed) in SiteVault.

-- The participant reviews, signs, and submits the study ICFs in MyVeeva for Patients.
+- The participant and signatories review, sign, and submit the study ICFs in MyVeeva for Patients.

 - The site staff (the approver on the sent ICF) countersigns the ICF in SiteVault.